Fliko/exportstruct/README.md

 # ExportStruct

-Connect to your db and download golang structs with optional tags
+Connect to postgres and download golang structs with some optional tags

+## Get started

+Install:  `go get github.com/Fliko/exportstruct`

+Run:      `exportstruct help`

+If exportstruct is not found make sure that your GOPATH/bin is in your PATH.